davelawson/grim/GAME.md

 ### Obstacles

 Obstacle cards are automatically played at the start of the turn, when found in the wizard's hand.
 Obstacle cards are cards that serve to disrupt the wizard.
-Some obstacles simply occupy handspace, limiting a wizards options.
+Some obstacles simply occupy hand space, limiting a wizards options.
 Other obstacles remain in play and impede the wizard over a longer period of time.
 Many obstacles include a challenge, that when overcome, results in the obstacle's destruction.

 ## Deck Construction